The Conservation Volunteers

-The Conservation Volunteers (TCV) is a British community volunteering charity focused on environmental conservation through practical tasks undertaken by volunteers.
+The Conservation Volunteers (TCV) is a British charity that connects people to green spaces through volunteering, focused on environmental conservation through practical tasks undertaken by volunteers.
 Until 1 May 2012, it traded as BTCV – British Trust for Conservation Volunteers).

 History

 The Conservation Corps

 In 1959 the (then) Council for Nature appointed Brigadier Armstrong to form the Conservation Corps, with the objective of involving young volunteers, over the age of 16, in practical conservation work.
 The corp's first project was at Box Hill, Surrey, where 42 volunteers cleared dogwood to encourage the growth of juniper and distinctive chalk downland flora.
 One of the volunteers present was David Bellamy, who went on to become a Vice President of BTCV.

 By 1964 the Conservation Corps had expanded its activities to include education and amenity work in the countryside.
 In 1966 it moved from a basement office at Queens Gate, Kensington, to new premises at London Zoo in Regent's Park.
 In 1968 the first training course for volunteers was held.
 By 1969 membership had increased to 600, and volunteers completed around 6,000 workdays a year.
 The first ever international exchange visit to Czechoslovakia that year became the forerunner for the International Project Programme of today.